Is something wrong with Hotwire’s smoking filter?

 I am a longtime Hotwire customer with no previous complaints, and Hotwire is siding with the night-shift employee at a Super 8 who didn’t follow-up by noting my complaint?

-While the amount I lost is not a lot, I am truly disappointed by Hotwire’s unwillingness to try to work something out.
+Even though the amount I lost is not substantial, I am genuinely disappointed by Hotwire’s refusal to attempt to negotiate or find a resolution.
 Is this something you can help with? — Michelle Palenschat, St. Paul, Minnesota

-Incidentally, no one should smoke in a hotel room, ever — even if it’s allowed.
+By the way, nobody should ever smoke in a hotel room, regardless of whether it’s permitted.
 It’s inconsiderate to the staff and to the next guest.

 If you didn’t reserve a smoking room, then the system let you down.
 The Super 8 hotel you stayed at should have figured out a way to accommodate you, either by giving you a different room or by walking you to a comparable hotel.
 The hotel seemed uninterested in helping you.

 Hotwire’s response was also unfortunate.
 Since you are a longtime customer, Hotwire should have gone out of its way to fix this.
 An appeal to one of the executive contacts at Hotwire might have worked (http://www.elliott.org/company-contacts/hotwire/).
-But I suspect your appeal would have been kicked right back to the same department that said “no” to you in the first place.
+However, I suspect they would have simply returned your appeal to the same department that initially rejected it.
+(Here’s everything that you need to know before planning your next trip.)

 I contacted Hotwire on your behalf.
 It offered you a full refund and agreed to speak with the Super 8 property about the “extreme” smoke on the floor and in the elevator.